Tumbler

 This sentence from the Batman Begins reboot has introduced one of the most amazing and authentic purpose-built vehicles ever featured in movies.
 Back in 2005, when Christopher Nolan was a fresh, aspiring director, he went great lengths to make sure his batmobile is unlike any other.

 What you ought to know, is that the car and stunts are all real, no CGI involved.
-So is the sound of this monster, as you can see off the movie:
+So is the sound of this monster, as you can see from this video:

 The model was an enormous challenge – I was actually trying to build it ever since the movie was released.
 The biggest problem always was the front suspension, which I wanted to work exactly like in the real vehicle.
 I believe the front suspension actually took some 95% of the time spent on this model.
 The difficult of the task was that it required to mount suspension of a thin protruding arm, which will be strong enough to keep wheels straight, which will support the large and heavy model as it drives, which will provide a decent turning radius, and which will stay together when it meets and obstacle.
 This literally took years to work out.